IDEAS Grant Competition

 Program Title: Expanding Study Abroad Opportunities for Science and Career/Tech Ed Students Focusing on Global Sustainability

-Destinations: Canada, Costa Rica, Martinique, and Morocco
+Destination(s): Canada, Costa Rica, Martinique, and Morocco

 Foreign Policy Goal(s) Addressed: Energy and Natural Resources; Food Security/Sustainable Agriculture/Natural Resource Management